 A literary, elevated manner is applied to a commonplace or comically inappropriate subject matter.
 A high burlesque ‘elevates’.

 A shift from formal diction to a more direct and colloquial register might indicate high burlesque.
-The song below takes a music style from an earlier, more formal era (at least in the modern imagination) and eventually reveals itself to be about something very low brow and slightly shocking.
+The song below takes a music style from an earlier, more formal era (at least in the modern imagination) and eventually reveals itself to be about something slightly shocking.

 Low burlesque applies an irreverent, mocking style to a serious subject.
 It denigrates its subject.
 Also known as ‘Mocking satire‘.